 “‘This process, in part, is trying to figure out what is the right size,’ said Fuller.”

 It’s not local residents who want to go through this process all over again.
-It’s being driven by developer Robert Korff and his business partner BH Normandy (who negotiated the 2013 agreement).
+It’s being driven by Mark Development and business partner BH Normandy (who negotiated the 2013 agreement).
 Instead of the agreed-upon 580,000 square feet, they are demanding 1.5 million square feet, including two 200+ foot tall towers, and many hundreds of additional units of luxury housing.
 They stand to add hundreds of millions of dollars in additional value to their project, while residents of Auburndale, Newton Lower Falls, Waban, West Newton, and other parts of Newton are saddled with massive costs related to traffic, schools, infrastructure, planning, and more.

 For example, the Newtonville Area Council’s recent survey of Newton residents found that

 only 12% (Per NAC email: “Actually, it was 4% of all respondents, and 5% of those with a height preference”) were receptive to buildings five or more storeys tall along Washington Street.
 Of those who expressed an opinion about the number of housing units, 86% supported 500 or less.